rashedjamanraju/Machine-Learning-Engineering-Journey/2. Machine Learning Basic/Note.md

 * **Self-driving Cars** → Learn to identify stop signs, pedestrians, and roads
 * **Face Unlock on Phones** → Learns to recognize your face

-# 🤖 Traditional Programming vs Machine Learning — Simple Note
+# 🤖 Traditional Programming vs Machine Learning

 ---